Nanditooo/getting_and_cleaning_project/CodeBook.md

 * 'test/X_test.txt': Test set.
 * 'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.
 * 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 * 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## Data transformations what I have done in my code
+To create the tidy data I did not use any transformation except these
+* First I clean the features name, so I replace the following stirngs with nothing or with "_" string: "-", "()", ","
+* And of course the activity code was changed to activity name to understand the smartphone six activity (WALKING, SITTING, STANDING, etc.)
+* And to achieve the project goal, after the training and testing raw data set was merged, I extracted just those columns which had "mean" or "std" string in its name.
+* In the last step the mean value was calculated by each subject and activity labels